-Why do you put up bulletin boards?
-Is it to add a little something pretty to your classroom or school hallway?
+Why do you put up bulletin boards in your classroom or school hallway?
+Is it to add a little something pretty to the atmosphere and make the space more welcoming to your students?
 There’s certainly value in that, but if you’re looking to hop on the interactive bulletin board train, there’s plenty of fun to be had there.

 What Is an Interactive Bulletin Board?

 Maybe you’ve heard of them, maybe not.
 That’s OK.
 Interactive bulletin boards are designed to get kids up out of their seats and moving.
-They are meant to be seen and USED by students!
+They aren’t just meant to look good (although they can be!).
+This style of classroom bulletin board is meant to be seen and USED by students!

-Interactivity can run the gamut from flaps kids flip over to learn more information about a subject to inclusion of QR codes that students can scan with their tablets to dig into the story behind the story.
+Interactivity on bulletin boards can run the gamut from fun flaps that students flip over to learn more information about a subject to the inclusion of QR codes that students can scan with their tablets to dig into the story behind the scene on the bulletin board before them.

 Transforming your classroom with an interactive bulletin board takes a little time and care, but it’s well worth the effort.